Tencent/tdesign-common/docs/mobile/api_v2/overlay.en-US.md

 ---
 title: Overlay
-description: Through the mask layer, you can highlight some content
+description: Through the overlay, you can highlight some content
 spline: base
 isComponent: true
 toc: false
 ---

-### Base type
+### Base Type

 {{ base }}